Orléans Métropole's premier contemporary music festival

 Le Grand Unisson is committed to sustainable development: reusable and compostable tableware, waste sorting, accessible pathways for people with reduced mobility, bicycle parking, and hearing protection awareness.
 The festival champions the values of free access, musical eclecticism, and openness to all audiences, making each edition a moment of popular celebration and togetherness.

-Le Grand Unisson returns for its 34th edition on June 12 and 13, 2026.
-The premier contemporary music festival of Orléans Métropole will offer, as every year, two days of free open-air concerts at the IRESDA stadium, with an eclectic lineup on the main stage and the discovery stage.
+Le Grand Unisson returns on Friday, June 12 and Saturday, June 13, 2026 for its 34th edition at the IRJS stadium in Saint-Jean-de-la-Ruelle.
+The first contemporary music festival of the Orléans Métropole offers two days of free open-air concerts, with an eclectic program blending pop, rock, folk, soul, hip-hop, and world music on the main stage and the discovery stage.

 By car: Saint-Jean-de-la-Ruelle is accessible from the A10 motorway (Orléans-Nord exit).
 Free parking near the IRESDA stadium.